KrasnayaSecurity/WikiDefenseSuite/README.md

 `require`: Text that must be present in URLs in order for them to be Q'd by the crawler

-`exclude`: Text in URLs that will disqualify them from crawling
+`exclude`: Text in URLs that will disqualify them from crawling.
+If this is empty, set it to a space or sth that will not come up because an empty string will match all URLs.